kaslr/empty_read-poison_null_byte/README.md

 By carefully managing these allocations and frees, I was able to manipulate the heap layout to my advantage.
 This setup was crucial for the next steps in the exploitation process.

 I made 3 more allocations (created new users) all sitting next to each other.
-Let's label these chunks A, B, and C for easier reference.
+Letʼs label these chunks A, B, and C for easier reference.
 The idea was to consolidate all 3 of these chunks so that allocations made after the tcache was emptied would overlap a user data region.
 Since this region could be used to serve up a malloc allocation (the application still thinks that user exists, therefore its chunk is valid), we could overwrite the data pointer of a user struct to point to an arbitrary address, giving us a write-what-where primitive.

 Chunks A and B are each 512 bytes in size.
 Chunk C, on the other hand, is 528 bytes.
 The reason I made chunk C this size was to bypass a specific check in the heap allocator.